A Train Station Like No Other

 - "Tokyo Ramen 🍜 Street" is dedicated to Japanese cuisine; it features many restaurants, takeaway food stalls and even a store devoted to seasonal Kit Kat.

-At night, illuminations adorn the main station’s esplanade, where an endless ballet of taxis transport passengers on their way to departure from the station or who have just arrived from their commutes.
+At night, illuminations adorn the main station’s esplanade, where an endless ballet of taxis transport passengers on their way to depart from the station or who have just arrived from their commutes.

 To celebrate its centenary, a number of festivities have been set up around New Year 2015, with special and limited editions of various products (including a Suica card that made a splash) or a Yamanote line train fully decorated in the colors of the station.

 For the record: a (smaller) replica of Tokyo Station exists in Fuyaka, Saitama Prefecture.
 The original Fuyaka Station was erected in 1883, but the current building only dates back to 1996.
 To get there, the direct train from Tokyo takes about one hour and a half.